+The core courses constitute the bedrock of the History Honours course.
 Students are taught the economic and social history of the ancient world, about Greece and Rome, and the rise of major religions over two separate semesters.
-The history of ancient India is also taught during the first two semesters, on the basis of literary, epigraphic and archaeological evidence.
-In the second year, during the third and fourth semesters, courses cover the rise of capitalism, the Renaissance and the Reformation.
-Students can choose between the histories of the USA or the USSR.
-Economic, social and cultural developments are dealt with in both these courses.
-The themes range from the rise of big business in America to the assessment of socialist industrialization in the USSR.
+The history of ancient India is taught on the basis of literary, epigraphic and archaeological evidence.
+These are the two courses that are offered in the first year.
+In the second and third year students do a variety of Indian and non-Indian history courses.
+These papers deal with the rise of capitalism, the Renaissance and the Reformation.
 Early medieval India is taught with respect to salient developments in North as well as South India.
-Finally, in the third year in College, there are four courses spread over the fifth and sixth semesters.
 For Indian history the focus is on developments during the Mughal and British colonial periods.
 Revenue systems, popular religious movements, peasant rebellions and cultural developments are the subject of study.
-Other courses cover the history of Europe from the French revolution to the rise of fascism and the onset of World War II.
-The paper on China and Japan provides a valuable survey of a region that has become of immense interest to the intelligent layman today.
+A broad survey of the history of Europe begins with the French revolution and provides an overview of developments up to the rise of fascism and the onset of World War II.
+The discipline specific electives include a paper on China and Japan which provides a valuable introduction to a region that has become of immense interest to the intelligent layman today.
+Students can choose to study the history of either the USA or the USSR.
+Economic, social and cultural developments are dealt with in both these courses.
+The themes range from the rise of big business in America to the assessment of socialist industrialization in the USSR.

 Over the years, history has emerged substantially as a social science discipline, drawing upon the intellectual resources of economics and anthropology and of literary and feminist theory.
 Although historians have been influenced by Marxist, structuralist, post-modernist and liberal democratic thought, the study of history over large stretches of time does not lend itself to any single paradigm or perspective.
 The empirical concerns of professional historians always tend to deny or undermine the overbearing claims of any single ideology or perspective.
+Students are encouraged to study and evaluate different schools of thought and develop a perspective of their own.